 - Insulate any holes and gaps in the underbelly with spray foam

-- Thermal Pane windows help eliminate condensation but do not provide a lot of insulation.
-Aluminum window frames will condensate then ice forms on the inside of the coach on the frames , to help stop condensation and add insulation cut out foil backed foam insulation to fit against the glass and seal with a storm window or perhaps plastic window seal.
-The object here is to keep the warm air inside the coach away from the cold frames and glass which creates the condensation.
+- Thermal pane windows help eliminate condensation but do not provide a lot of insulation.
+Aluminum window frames will suffer from condensation, and ice can form on the inside of the coach on the frames.
+To help stop condensation and add insulation, cut out foil backed foam insulation to fit against the glass and seal with a storm window or perhaps plastic window seal.
+The object here is to keep the warm air inside the coach away from the cold frames and glass, which creates the condensation.

 - Condensation is a huge problem with winter living.
-It can be so bad that you actually begin to think you have a water leak in the roof but in fact it is condensation dripping down from the ceiling vents and outlets.
-When living in the coach you are having showers, washing dishes, boiling water on the stove and simply breathing is adding moisture to the air.
+It can be so bad that you actually begin to think you have a water leak in the roof, but in fact, it is condensation dripping down from the ceiling vents and outlets.
+When living in the coach you are having showers, washing dishes, boiling water on the stove and simply breathing, which all adds moisture to the air.
 Ventilation and air circulation is the key to eliminating excess condensation.
 Use a dehumidifier, ceiling fans, portable fans or even the built in air conditioner fans to keep the air moving.
 It is also a good idea to open the ceiling vents a bit to allow the moist air to escape.
-Keep your cupboard doors and drawers slightly open to all better ventilation thru out the coach.
+Keep your cupboard doors and drawers slightly open to allow better ventilation throughout the coach.
 Continuous air circulation and ventilation is the key!

-- Your RV fridge is an absorption fridge and works off of heat and cold, your challenge here is to keep the cooling unit and thermostats warm enough that the fridge will actual turn on and operate properly.
-All of these controls are on the back of the fridge, which is vented to the outside and when the temperature drops below zero the fridge senses that it has reached its cooling temperature and will not turn on.
+- Your RV fridge is an absorption fridge and works off of heat and cold.
+Your challenge here is to keep the cooling unit and thermostats warm enough that the fridge will actually turn on and operate properly.
+All of these controls are on the back of the fridge, which is vented to the outside, and when the temperature drops below zero, the fridge senses that it has reached its cooling temperature and will not turn on.
 A simple light bulb installed by the cooling unit can be enough to keep it warm.
 Remember not to block off the chimney and air intakes as the fridge does need venting and air circulation to work properly.
-If your cooling unit freezes the fridge will not work and may take days to actually thaw out.
+If your cooling unit freezes, the fridge will not work and may take days to actually thaw out.
 It may even have to be removed and put on a work bench inside a shop and be tested.
-If this should happen be sure to turn off the fridge as soon as possible to prevent any further damage.
+If this should happen, be sure to turn off the fridge as soon as possible to prevent any further damage.